 Reduce, reuse, recycle.
 It’s a phrase we’re all well-acquainted with, and for good reason.
 The earth’s natural resources that we depend upon are finite, so the advice is simply to use them wisely.
-Even if you don’t consider yourself an eco-focused person, it just makes good practical sense to be resourceful–whether it’s in vogue or not.
+Even if you don’t consider yourself an eco-focused person, going green just makes good practical sense to be resourceful–whether it’s in Vogue or not.

 The best part about wasting less resources, though, is wasting less money.
 Wasting less money is having more of it, and because the nature of hotels requires the use of a lot of water, energy, food, and other materials, hotel owners have an incredible opportunity to save a lot of money by being more resourceful.